CrabbyLT/Rock-Paper-Scissors/README.md

 [The Odin project](https://www.theodinproject.com "The Odin Project website")
 <em>

+## Version 1.3
+Revamped interface a bit.
+Still not colorful or flashy.

 ## Version 1.2
 Added some info in the homepage and added round counter